mununuribonjesi/ddc-copyright-header/help.md

 Usage: npx  ddc-copyright-head --generate

-ddc-copyright-head is a tool for generating copyright & license header, based on the copyrightHeader.txt file in the root directory of your application
+ddc-copyright-head is a tool for generating copyright & license header, based on the "copyright-config.json" file in the root directory of your application

 For more https://github.com/mununuribonjesi/ddc-copyright-header